mdahtisham/Website-Developement-with-Jenkins-job-on-AWS-EC2/README.md

       URL: http://<aws_ip_adress>

 *When the developer do changes in repository code or do the commit with changes.
-In every commit jenkins will pull the code from github and deploy into the webserver.
+In every commit jenkins will automatically pull the code from github and deploy into the webserver.
 It will refelct with in a minute it is knows as Continous Integration & Continous Development*